 From the glossary: Leeks need careful rinsing to remove the grit that lodges between the leaves.
 To rinse, trim off the roots but leave the root end intact.
 Cut away the dark green tops of the leaves, then peel any discolored outer leaves from the stalk.
 Halve the stalk lengthwise, then rinse well under cold water, gently spreading apart the layers to wash out any dirt.

-Leek and Potato Soup (Potage Parmentier) Recipe
+Leek and Potato Soup (Potage Parmentier) Recipe for soup makers:

 from the Williams-Sonoma Paris Cookbook